Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 \subsubsection{Microbe-disease associations}

 The exploration of microbe-disease associations (MDAs) is crucial for understanding various health conditions and tailoring effective treatments.
 Traditional studies directly correlate microbial features with disease outcomes, creating MDA databases such as HMDAD \cite{ma2017analysis} and mBodyMap \cite{jin2022mbodymap}.
-Advanced deep-learning methods have also been developed to infer new MDAs, including NinimHMDA~\cite{ma2020ninimhmda}, LGRSH~\cite{lei2020predicting}, BPNNHMDA~\cite{li2020identifying}, and DMFMDA~\cite{liu2020dmfmda}.
+Advanced deep-learning methods have also been developed to infer new MDAs.
+Those methods include NinimHMDA~\cite{ma2020ninimhmda}, LGRSH~\cite{lei2020predicting}, BPNNHMDA~\cite{li2020identifying},